VOLUNTEER TO BE A FOSTER

 1. Understanding the job: Your job as a foster is simply to PREPARE YOUR FOSTER CAT(S) FOR ADOPTION.

 2. They will leave: Your foster cat will ultimately leave your home.
 Because he or she is the property of the rescue, you will be expected to relinquish him or her upon request to HJC.
 Because people prefer to adopt young kittens rather than older cats, the prime adoption period is between eight and ten weeks of age.
 At that time your foster animals will be advertised for adoption.
 To hold them beyond that age greatly reduces the possibility of their getting homes.
-If you can, take photos of your charges.
+Between 6 - 8 weeks of age, you'll need to take photos of your charges, and come up with about3 sentences about their personality.
+It could be about their favorite toy, favorite place to be pet, or funny noises or talking they may do.
+Anything to help a potential adopter get to know the kitty personality better.
 A good photo can find an animal a home.
+Blur or eliminate clutter in the background, get down on their level, ensure there is good lighting and that the photo of the cat's face is not blurry.

 3. Letting go: Letting go is not easy to do if you have formed attachments—and you will.
 Honestly ask yourself if you are emotionally equipped to let the cat go when the foster period is complete.
 This can be very difficult to do, so consider it carefully before committing to becoming a foster parent.